ethereum/ethereum-org-website/src/content/developers/tutorials/short-abi/index.md

 - **Function selector**: The contract has less than 256 functions, so we can distinguish them with a single byte.
   These bytes are typically non-zero and therefore [cost sixteen gas](https://eips.ethereum.org/EIPS/eip-2028).
-- **Zeroes**: These bytes are always zero because a twenty byte address does not require a thirty two byte word to hold it.
+- **Zeroes**: These bytes are always zero because a twenty-byte address does not require a thirty-two-byte word to hold it.
   Bytes that hold zero cost four gas ([see the yellow paper](https://ethereum.github.io/yellowpaper/paper.pdf), Appendix G,
   p.
 27, the value for `G`<sub>`txdatazero`</sub>).
 - **Amount**: If we assume that in this contract `decimals` is eighteen (the normal value) and the maximum amount of tokens we transfer will be 10<sup>18</sup>, we get a maximum amount of 10<sup>36</sup>.